sammiili/OfficeDocs-SkypeForBusiness/Teams/rooms/console.md

 3. Under "Configure Domain," set the FQDN for the Skype for Business Server.
 If the Skype for Business SIP domain is different from the Exchange domain of the user, enter the Exchange domain in this field.

 4. Click **Next**.

+5. Cortana Voice Activation is enabled by default.
+The toggle can be turned off.
+By keeping the toggle on, the device can listen for the wake word 'Cortana' when users want to use voice assistance.
+This feature is available on Cortana-certified audio devices for certain languages.
+[Learn more.] (https://docs.microsoft.com/en-us/microsoftteams/cortana-in-teams).

-5. Select the indicated devices on the Features screen and click **Next**.
+6. Select the indicated devices on the Features screen and click **Next**.
 The default is to have Auto Screen sharing set to On and Hide meeting names set to Off.
 The devices to select are:

    - Microphone for Conferencing: the default microphone for this conference room.